PROTAC® Protein Degraders

 A video depiction of dBET6, a PROTAC® targeted degrader, bound in the CRBN-BRD4 complex (6boy.pdb)

-The Jess system
+The Jess System

 Data generated at Sygnature Discovery by Catriona Scott

-The data above compares potency, DC50 values, for two PROTACs – MZ1 and dBET1.
+The data above compares potency, and DC50 values, for two PROTACs – MZ1 and dBET1.
 These PROTACs both target the protein BRD4, a well-described model target for early studies of PROTACs.

 MZ1 recruits the VHL ubiquitin ligase, whereas dBET1 recruits Cereblon.
 Using our Jess capillary electrophoresis assay, we show that these two PROTACs can be clearly distinguished in terms of their potency.